kovenant/yii2-seo-components/README.md

 Installation
 ------------

-The preferred way to install this extension via [composer](http://getcomposer.org/download/).
+The preferred way to install this extension is via [composer](http://getcomposer.org/download/).

 Either run